lukasjenks/archinstallationguide/README.md

 your computers' hostname

 `locale-gen`
-`hostnamectl set-hostname [desired computer name]`

 ### (33)
 Soft link locale to local time (replace with your personal location)

 `ln -s /usr/share/zoneinfo/Canada/Mountain /etc/localtime`

-### (34)
-Install and start the ntp daemon, which will keep your system time in sync.
-Note that if you are dual booting, you will have to change your windows settings to avoid conflicts in general between Linux and Windows.

-`pacman -S ntp`
-`systemctl enable ntp`
-`systemctl start ntp`

 ### (35)
 Enable ssh (reccomended but not required)